uma-dev/GCP-course/notes.md

 ## IAM

+Focuses on who and gives their accesses.
 Some principles/recommendations:
 - Give the least possible privilege needed for a role (**Least privilege**)
 - At least 2 people in sensitive tasks. (**Separation of duties**)
 - Review Cloud Audit Logs to audit changes to IAM policies and access to Service accounts Keys (**Constant Monitoring**)
 - Simplify roles management (**Use groups**)

+### User Identity Management

+For enterprises is not recommended to add user  with individual Gmail accounts.
+There are two solutions that can work:
+- Use Google workspace
+- Use and bind Google Cloud with the identity provider of the enterprise.

+### Corporate Directory  Federation

+Federate Cloud Identity or Google workspace with your external identity provider (IdP)  such as Active Directory or Azure Active Directory.

+** __Federation__ is a process where one system is responsible for the authentication of a user.
+That system then sends a message to a second system, announcing who the user is, and verifying that they were properly authenticated.

+### Organization Policy

+Focuses on what can be done on specific resources.
+Centralized constrains on all resources created in an Organization, it needs a role of **Organization Policy Administrator**.
+For example:
+- Disable creation of Service Accounts
+- Allow/Deny creation of resources in specific regions.

+### IAM policy

+Can be set at any level of the hierarchy.
+The resources inherit the policies of All parents.
+The policy in one specific level is the union of the policy of that resource and its parents.

+### Roles

+#### Organization, Billing and Project

+- Organization
+  - Organization Administrator
+- Billing
+  - Billing account creator (finance team)
+  - Billing account administrator (finance team)
+  - Billing account user (project owner)
+  - Billing account viewer (auditor)
+- Project
+  - Project Creator

+#### Compute Engine

+  - Compute Engine Admin (Everything in compute)
+  - Compute Instance Admin (Everything in instances)
+  - Compute Engine Network Admin
+  - Compute Engine Security Admin (firewall rules and SSL certificates)
+  - Compute Storage Admin
+  - Compute Engine Viewer (read only in everything in Compute Engine)
+  - Compute OS Admin Login
+  - Compute OS Login

+#### App Engine
+CRUD (Create, Read, Update, Delete)
+- App Engine Creator (CD)
+- App Engine Admin (application -> RU, services/instances/versions -> CRUD )
+- App Engine Viewer (apps/services/instances/versions -> read)
+- App Engine Code Viewer (unique role that can view code)
+- App Engine Deployer (versions -> CRD, app/s/v -> R)
+- App Engine Service Admin ( versions -> RUD, a -> R, s/i -> CRUD)

+Remember that none App Engine Role allow to:
+- View and download applications logs
+- View monitoring charts in the cloud console
+- Enable/disable billing
+- Access configuration or data stored in other services